 V-LogL Upgrade Pre-Installed.
-Rather than messing with silly stock issues, we’ve opted to install the V-LogL upgrade on all of our copies of the GH5.
+This product includes the Panasonic V-LogL upgrade pre-installed on the GH5.
 This provides an extremely flat image out of the camera that’s able to extract up to 12-stops of dynamic range when graded in post.

 But What About Still Photography?
 While headlining features are primarily video-centric, the GH5 is a quite capable still camera.
 The improved Depth From Defocus system offers faster, more accurate performance with 225 AF points.
 Panasonic has also added a dedicated AF point joystick for selecting the desired point, and the camera can capture up to 9fps with continuous autofocus.

 OLED EVF & Touchscreen Rear LCD.
 One of the most welcomed new additions (at least around here) is the 3680k-dot OLED electronic viewfinder with 0.76x magnification.
 Outside of the Leica SL, it’s among the best available.
 Meanwhile, the 3.2-inch 1.62m-dot rear RGBWLCD is fully-articulating and touch-capable.